 GOVERNMENT AFFAIRS & ADVOCACY

 SEF engages in a range of partnerships and coalitions designed to attack the root cause of educational inequities by strengthening the capacity of advocates and policymakers.
-By using research-based practices, SEF’s aim is to help shape local, state, and federal policies and legislation that lead to effective systems change for Black and low-income students in the South.
+By using research-based practices, SEF’s aim is to help shape local, state, and federal policies and legislation that lead to effective systems change for Black students, other students of color, and students from low-income families in the South.

 Leaders serve as a critical lever for advancing authentic and enduring equity-centered systems change.
 Therefore, SEF offers research-based, practitioner-informed professional learning opportunities for individuals across the continuum, from rising leaders to C-Level professionals, designed to grow their capacities to lead for racial equity and ensure deeper learning outcomes for every child, regardless of background.
 As a core tenet of the organization, SEF’s leadership development efforts span nearly 150 years.

 Through our research, SEF strives to provide the field with thoughtful analysis of key issues and the timely dissemination of solutions that offer the greatest impact for students.
 We want to empower policymakers to use empirical research to support innovation and creativity in education that is just and equity-centered.